While many dietary recommendations are beneficial to both men and women, women’s bodies have different needs when it comes to vitamins.

 Another bodily process you need a specific vitamin for is blood coagulation, which requires vitamin K. Thankfully, vitamin K deficiency is very rare.
 That’s because the bacteria in the intestines produce about 75 percent of the vitamin K your body needs.
 Research shows that healthy gut bacteria contribute to the absorption of vitamin K and other nutrients needed for immune health.
 All you need to do to get the rest of the vitamin K you need, along with the other essential vitamins, is eat a variety of healthy foods.

-Below are suggestions of foods you can eat for each vitamin, and the DRI for adults and children over 4 years old:
+Below are suggestions of foods you can eat for each vitamin, and

 |Vitamin||Food source||Daily recommended intake (DRI)|